Visa and Passport Requirements

 Most visitors who are coming to Tanzania to climb Kilimanjaro should obtain their visa on arrival in Kilimanjaro Airport.
 The line to get your visa is well marked and moves along relatively quickly and efficiently.
 The single-entry visa is good for three months, but can be used to renter the country from Kenya, Uganda, Rwanda or Burundi over the same time frame.

 As a foreigner entering the United Republic of Tanzania, you will need to have a passport that is valid for at least 6 months past your arrival date.

 Most foreigners require a visa, however their are a few exceptions.
 In general all visitors from non-Commonwealth countries are required a visa for entry, unless your country has an agreement with Tanzania under which the visa requirement has been waived.
 Visitors from Commonwealth countries are not required to have a visa for entry, unless you are from the United Kingdom, India, Canada or Nigeria.

-So how do you get a visa?
 A visa for entry into Tanzania can be obtained in your home country, however a visa can also be purchased on arrival at the following entry points: